jleung51/data_structures/heap-array/README.md

 # Heap-Array
-C implementation of a heap, implemented using an array.
+C implementation of a max heap, implemented using an array.

 ###Todo:
-1. Everything.
+1. Basic implementation.
+2. Min heap